lajohnston/smslib/README.md

 # SMSLib - Sega Master System Z80 Libs

-Low-level Sega Master System libs for the Z80 WLA-DX assembler.
+Low-level Sega Master System libs for the WLA-DX Z80 assembler (v10.3+).
 Its aim is to provide a consistent API for the hardware with zero/very low cost abstractions and to minimise the boilerplate required to get homebrew projects up and running quickly.

 ## Quick Start